-44. WFP complements the food assistance of other FSAC partners in order to address, in a coordinated way, the needs of all severely food-insecure people in Yemen (8.4 million in 2018).
-Specifically, WFP aims to assist 8 million beneficiaries, including 7.6 million severely food-insecure people not covered by FSAC partners; 10,000 refugees living in camps; and up to 400,000 people who may become newly displaced and/or identified as severely food insecure over the course of the ICSP.
-Projected beneficiary numbers may be revised, and the budget adjusted, when new assessments and IPC results become available.
+44. WFP complements the food assistance of FSAC partners in order to address, in a coordinated way, the needs of all severely food-insecure people in Yemen (8.4 million in 2018).
+In addition to severely food-insecure beneficiaries not covered by FSAC partners, WFP will target 10,000 refugees and has a 5 percent contingency for new displacements.
 Beneficiaries will be selected based on geographic and household targeting criteria, using proxy indicators.
-The choice of transfer modalities will be informed by market assessments and beneficiary preferences with the aim of gradually increasing market-based transfer modalities where local markets are functioning well.
-WFP will mainstream gender equality considerations and systematically undertake gender and age analyses to tailor its responses to the needs of women, men, girls and boys, as well as to those of persons with disabilities.
+The choice of transfer modalities will be informed by market assessments and beneficiary preferences, and WFP will aim to gradually increase market-based transfer modalities where local markets are functioning.
+WFP will systematically undertake gender and age analyses to tailor its responses to the needs of women, men, girls and boys and of beneficiaries with disabilities, and the organization will mainstream gender equality considerations.